-COVID-19 is the disease caused by a type of coronavirus, which is a family of viruses common in humans and many different animals.
+COVID-19 is the disease caused by SARS-CoV-2, a type of coronavirus.
+Coronaviruses are a family of viruses common in humans and many different animals.
 Viruses in this family can cause respiratory illnesses ranging from the common cold to more severe diseases.

 Last Updated October 2022

 Back To Top